-The easiest way to redeem Chase Sapphire Reserve points is through your online account.
+The easiest way to redeem Chase Sapphire Reserve points is through your online account or Chase Mobile App.
 Redemption options include travel, transfer to travel partners, gift cards, cash back, experiences, combine points and more.
-By far the best Sapphire Reserve points redemption option is travel, as points are worth 1.5 cents each toward travel compared to 1 cent each toward other options.
-If you don’t want to redeem online, you can always call the number on the back of your card or visit a Chase branch, though a branch won’t book travel for you.… read full answer
+By far the best Chase Sapphire Reserve points redemption option is travel, as points are worth 1.5 cents each toward travel compared to 1 cent each toward other options.… read full answer

-There are other ways to redeem your points, too, such as trading them for unique experiences like VIP concert tickets or meals with renowned chefs.
-Or, you can use Chase Pay or Pay with Points from Amazon to use your points directly when shopping at retailers.
-It’s a good idea to explore all your options before redeeming.
+Amazon: There are other ways to redeem your points, too; You can use Chase Pay or Pay with Points from Amazon to use your points directly when shopping at retailers.

 Additionally, it’s best to redeem your reward points for travel rather than cash back and gift cards.
 Points are worth 50% more toward travel through Ultimate Rewards than they are toward other redemption options.
 These and several other perks listed below will enable you to get the most out of your Chase Sapphire Reserve card.
 Just make sure not to spend beyond your means in an attempt to get as much as possible out of the card.
 Carrying a balance from month to month is one of the easiest ways to limit the Sapphire Reserve card’s value, as it has a pretty high interest rate.